-- - sparadon Stop all fluid intake at midnight (or later in infants or in patients who are polyuric or borderline hyperosmolar).
+- - sparation Stop all fluid intake at midnight (or later in infants or in patients who are polyuric or borderline hyperosmolar).
 Commence the restriction in the - noming in children less than 2 years of age.
 Sateline weight to be necorded prior to the test and 5% of body weight is calculated.
-Suppeted advental mildrineng by hybroxitone 4 hours prior to test as cortisol is required for excretion for water thyroid and advenal reserve must be normal or adequately replaced.
+Suppeted advental mildrinengy be hybricationse 4 hours prior to test as cortisol is required for excretion for water thyoid and advenal reserve must be normal or adequately replaced.

-- topical the night before the test, take blood for urea, electrolytes and serum and urine cancelaily.
+- topical the high before the test, take blood for urea, electrolytes and serum and urine cancelaily.
 If the serum cosmolailly is greater than 300 mOu/kg or serum sodium is more than 150 mov() the water deprivation test must not be undertaken.
-This test is to processed wight the patient universative record the weight of issert a reliable intravenous cannula.
+This test is to proceed, weight the patient universative record the weight of issert a reliable intravenous cannula.
 At 8 am, weight the child again undressed and record the weight.
 Collect blood and urine for cosmolaity.
 Send specimena immediately to the - ue to weigh the child hourly and check the vital parameters, for signs of dehydration/ hypovolemia and assess for hypoglycemia especially

 - laboratory.
 Continue to weight the child houty and check the vital parameters, to weight the second second - the start of the text.
 When the text is terminated, take blood samples for urea, electrolytes, blood sugar, serum camolality, urine camolality and API levels.
 Allow the child's denix but not concessively.
-Plaid initiale about be no more than twice the volume of urine passed during fluid reductions to be exproven supersystemic information (Jurine Machinessive), and the Plain provide the second of the passed during fluid reductions to be exproven supersystemic information (Jurine Machinessive), and the Plain provide the second second during the second during the
+Plaid initiale about be no more than twice the volume of urine passed during fluid reductions the augustors supporting information [12] with challenanceuly, are dUMP to fluid in the start of the start